-Most of the dishes presented in our Top 10 Thai Food are available throughout Thailand; only a few of them are considered specialties of Southern Thailand and Samui Island.
-You could sample all this delicious fare while on holiday in Samui, and even learn how to prepare them in one of the many Thai cooking schools on offer on this famous island in the Gulf of Thailand.
+Most of the dishes presented in our best Thai food everyone should try in Koh Samui are available throughout the country; only a few of them are considered specialities of Southern Thailand and Samui Island.
+You could sample all this delicious fare while on holiday in Koh Samui, and even learn how to prepare them in one of the many Thai cooking schools on offer on this famous island in the Gulf of Thailand.

 - Ang Thong Adventure Tour

 - Ko Tao & Ko Nang Yuan Snorkeling Tour

 - Jungle Adventure

 - Sea Kayaking at Ang Thong Marine Park

 - Around the Island Tour